+Brexit also may cause additional member states to contemplate departing from the EU, which would likely perpetuate political and economic instability in the region and cause additional market disruption in global financial markets.
 The effects on the UK, European and global economies of the exit of the UK (and/or other EU members) from the EU, or the exit of other EU members from the European monetary area and/or the redenomination of financial instruments from the Euro to a different currency, are difficult to predict and to protect fully against.
 Many of the foregoing risks are outside of the control of the Fund and the Adviser.
-These risks could affect the Fund, the Adviser and other service providers given economic, political and regulatory uncertainty created by the British exit from the EU "Brexit".
+These risks could affect the Fund, the Adviser and other service providers given economic, political and regulatory uncertainty created by Brexit.